-Virginia Conrick is the Business and Law Liaison Librarian.
 The Library databases relevant to Business students are accessible online and can be accessed via a subject search.
+Students are advised to check the calendar on the library website for what classes are scheduled on a particular date.

 Here are some key things to remember about the library: